ciscorx/7z-revisions/README.md

  q = quit to 7z-revisions buffer,<br/>
  n = next revision,<br/>
  p = previous revision,<br/>
- j = view the raw diff file
+ j = view the raw diff file,<br/>
+ g = Quit 7z-revisions and then try to goto the line in your document corresponding to the last line viewed from 7z-revisions.

 ### When highlight changes is enabled in view mode:<br/>
  d = jump to next difference/change,<br/>